thiagopazBR/docker-wsl2-win-free/README.md

 ```

 ## Install Ubuntu on WSL2
-After you set up the prerequisite you have to open a PowerShell with administrative privileges and install Ubuntu in WSL2 with the following command:
+After you set up the prerequisite above, you have to open a PowerShell with administrative privileges and install Ubuntu in WSL2 with the following command:
 ```powershell
 wsl --set-default-version 2
 wsl --install -d Ubuntu